ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 I was extremely angry when I saw this.
 I fitted a silver arrow to my silver bow,
 And shot the arrow towards the departing deer.
-A silver wind descended from the heavens, clean and refreshing,
+A silver wind descended from the heavens, cool and refreshing,
 The deer, groups by groups,
 Were blown back to the trees of the mountains.